Learn how to make clothespin trivets with a few simple supplies! These are easy and high heat resistant so you can use them with hot pots.

 After you’re done, you’re going to rub the oil away (what didn’t soak in) and then let dry.
 Repeat two more times for a total of three coats of cutting board oil on your DIY trivet.

 Guess what, my friends?
 Your trivet(s) are ready to accept hot dishes!
+Just like a tile trivet.
 We road tested them and they can handle a boiling pot straight from the stove or a hot dish directly from the oven.
 Plus the natural wood looks so nice, especially when accented with the oil.
+These make great gifts!

-I’d love to know if you make this craft, and what you think of it in the comments!
+I’d love to know if you make this easy adult craft, and what you think of it in the comments!

 I’d also love for you to take a peek at these other awesome ideas: